andyfang1105/flashbird/README.md

 getAccessToken();
 ```

-**Response:***
+**Response:**

-The response will include the access_token which you'll use for authenticated requests, a refresh_token to obtain new access tokens once they expire, the duration (expires_in) the access token is valid for, and the type of token.
+The response will include the `access_token` which you'll use for authenticated requests, a `refresh_token` to obtain new access tokens once they expire, the duration (1 hour) the access token is valid for, and the type of token.

 ```json